Clothing sizes

 Traditionally, clothes have been labelled using many different ad hoc size systems, which has resulted in varying sizing methods between different manufacturers made for different countries due to changing demographics and increasing rates of obesity, a phenomenon known as vanity sizing.
 This results in country-specific and vendor-specific labels incurring additional costs, and can make internet or mail order difficult.
-Some new standards for clothing sizes being developed are therefore based on body-dimensions, such as the EN 13402 "Size designation of clothes".
+Some new standards for clothing sizes being developed are therefore based on body dimensions, such as the EN 13402 "Size designation of clothes".

 History of standard clothing sizes

-Before the invention of clothing sizes in the early 1800s, all clothing was made to fit individuals by either tailors or makers of clothing in their homes.
+Before the invention of standardized clothing sizes in the early 1800s, all clothing was made to fit individuals by either tailors or makers of clothing in their homes.
 Then garment makers noticed that the range of human body dimensions was relatively small (for their demographic).
-Therefore, sizes were based on:
+Because of the drape and ease of the fabric, not all measurements are required to obtain a well-fitting apparel in most styles.
+Sizes were based on: